 The advancement of technology means that IT is starting to dominate businesses in the U.S. After all, a poorly sized server or an unreliable network can damage a company’s profitability.
-The equipment locked away in the server room and the wiring closet needs to be reconfigured and replaced as the business it supports grows.
+The equipment, like a Cisco Catalyst WS-C2960X-48FPS-L, locked away in the server room and the wiring closet needs to be reconfigured and replaced as the business it supports grows.

 Newly developed equipment and the expanding opportunities presented by the Internet require network and server managers to constantly update their knowledge of current trends.
 The latest movement – the Cloud – is proving to have a monumental impact on IT departments across the country.
-This means the size and importance of your server closet depends on whether the Cloud becomes a dominating force in technology services, or if businesses decide to invest in data centers instead.
+It is mainly known for its storage purpose, but it can be used as a communications provider for a business phone system.
+This means the size and importance of your server closet depend on whether the Cloud becomes a dominating force in technology services, or if businesses decide to invest in data centers instead.

 When it comes to the Cloud vs. data centers, here is a complete guide to compare the differences and reveal the future of the closet.